 3. B2B marketing expenditures are measured rigorously to the satisfaction of the hard-nosed engineers and finance staff who run the typical B2B enterprise.

 4. The company has a coordinated web presence to ensure a consistent face to stakeholders.
 Coordinating your web presence is also the best way to get control of your marketing communication that may have become too decentralized.

-Now that we see how brand strategy is insanely useful, lets dive into the different ways that driving a brand strategy will help your firm.
+Now that we see how insanely useful having a strong B2B brand strategy is, let's dive into the different ways that driving a brand strategy will help your firm.

-In this next part, we will explore the snowball effects of developing a super strong brand.
-When people see something familiar they are more comfortable with it and are more likely to choose something they already are acquainted with.
-It is why you sit in the same spot on the couch every time.
-Change is difficult and people avoid it subconsciously and consciously.
+There is a snowball effect of developing a powerful brand.
+When people see something familiar they are more comfortable with it, and we know people are more likely to buy something they are already acquainted with.
+Change is difficult and people avoid it, both subconsciously and consciously.

-So we start the snow ball and begin having 6-12 "touches" with your brand messaging.
+We start the snowball by getting 6-12 "touches" with your brand messaging.
 It provides you with more loyal customers, and you'll start to see more respect and recognition for your firm.
-Because your brand is now readily visible you will want to show why its better.
-Having a driven brand you will be able to clearly differentiate from your competitors.
+Because your brand is now readily visible, you will want to show why it's better.
+Having a driven brand will make it that much easier to differentiate yourself from your competitors.
 Now we are really gaining momentum as we continue to roll the metaphorical snowball.
 Your message is now strong enough that your customers like and recognize your brand.
 Your customers are becoming brand promoters.
-Promoters will want to share your brand and content.
-So you make it easy for them to share.
-The customers that love you will be passing your branding message to acquaintances that need your services.
-They will rave and brag about your services.
+Promoters will want to share your brand and content, so you make it easy for them to share.
+The customers that love you will rave and brag about your services, passing your branding message to acquaintances who are also in need of your services.